-The remaining securities are weighted according to their total market capitalization, rescaled to maintain sector neutral allocation to its Parent Index.
-If after having applied the ESG filters, less than 20% of the total number of issuers in the eligible universe are excluded, then remaining issuers are ranked according to the following criteria:
+If, after having additionally applied the ESG selection criteria above, less than 20% of the total number of issuers in the eligible universe are excluded, then the eligible issuers are ranked in the order below, according to the following criteria:

-- MSCI ESG Rating score (higher Ticker ESG Rating score preferred to remain in the index) - MSCI ESG Controversies score (higher Ticker Controversies score preferred to remain in the index) Then based on this ranking, issuers will be excluded from the index, until the number of excluded issuers is higher than 20% of the eligible universe total number of issuers. - For more information on the business lines/activities and the screen, please refer to the Index methodology available on bloombergindices.com
+- MSCI ESG Rating score (higher Ticker ESG Rating score preferred to remain in the index)

+- MSCI ESG Controversies score (higher Ticker Controversies score preferred to remain in the index) Then based on this ranking, issuers will be excluded from the index, until the number of excluded issuers is higher than 20% of the eligible universe total number of issuers.
+If, more than one issuer has the same ESG Rating and Controversy score and is required to be removed to reach the 20% threshold, then all issuers with the same ESG Rating and Controversy score are removed.

+For more information on the business lines/activities and the screen, please refer to the Index methodology available on bloombergindices.com